-We start with obtaining a clustering of the dataset by picking a cut on the hierarchical clustering tree computed earlier.
+We start by obtaining a clustering of the dataset by picking a cut on the already computed hierarchical clustering tree.
 We then create simple orthogonal projections of tracts on each plane.
-Suppose the sagittal plane is aligned with the xy-plane.
-And let $v = (x, y, z) \in \mathbb{R}^{n \times 3}$ be a vertex of a tract.
-Then the projection onto the sagittal is given by this simple equation $\pi(v) = (x, y)$.
+Suppose the sagittal plane is aligned with the xy-plane and let $v = (x, y, z) \in \mathbb{R}^{n \times 3}$ be a vertex of a tract.
+Then the projection onto the sagittal plane is given by the simple equation $\pi(v) = (x, y)$ .
 We cull out tracts that do not contribute significantly to the projection.
 If the ratio of projected tract length to true tract length is under a threshold value, we remove the tract from the corresponding cluster.
 We set the culling threshold to 0.65 for the projections used in our experiments.
-Finally, we compute a centroid for each cluster by choosing the tract with the smallest maximum distance to any other tracts.
-We therefore weigh the centroid selection to favor longer tracts by dividing the maximum distance from each tract to any other tract by the tract's length.
+Finally, we compute a centroid for each cluster by choosing the tract with the smallest maximum distance to any other tract in the cluster.
+We found that for illustration purposes it is desirable to avoid broken tracts.
+We therefore weigh the centroid selection to favor longer tracts by dividing the maximum distance from each tract to any other tract is length.

-We opted for a non-photorealistic rendering of brain projections to avoid their interpretation as 3D views and to harness user's intuition about 2D maps.
+We opted for a non-photorealistic rendering of brain projections to avoid their interpretation as 3D views and to harness users' intuitions about 2D maps.
 The rendering assumes a given clustering with assigned centroid tracts, which can be computed as described in the previous section.
 The centroid tracts will define a schematic neural skeleton on top of which the non-centroid tracts are scaffolded.
 Projections of centroid curves are smoothed prior to rendering to achieve a schematic representation and to reduce clutter.
-This is done by sampling a number of evenly distributed control points (5 in our implementation) along the tract projection and using them as control points for a a piecewise cubic spline with 30 segments.
+This is done by sampling a number of evenly distributed control points (five in our implementation) along the tract projection and using them as control points for a piecewise cubic spline with 30 segments.
 The thickness of a centroid curve is proportional to the square root of the number of tracts in the bundle.
-Once centroid tracts are represented as 2D splines, endpoints of non-centroid curves are linked to their cluster's centroid spline following the procedure illustrated in Figure 3a.
-First, the end-points of non-centroid curves in a bundle are clustered based on the end-points' initial 3D coordinates.
-Two endpoints are placed in the
+Once centroid tracts are represented as 2D